sindresorhus/pify/readme.md

 #### How can I promisify a single class method?

-The context of free functions can't be detected.
-As a workaround, promisify the whole class and extract the function from the result.
+Class methods are not bound, so when they're not called on the class itself, they don't have any context.
+You can either promisify the whole class or use .bind().

 ```js
 const pify = require('pify');